system76/docs/_articles/dual-booting.md

 ### If Pop!\_OS is installed first

 To dual boot Pop!\_OS alongside another OS install Pop!\_OS first.
-Then once booted into Pop!\_OS use GParted to resize the root partition (the largest partition) to make room for Windows 10 (35GB is the minimum required).
+You'd first need to boot your computer in Recovery mode, which you can select during the boot.
+Then once booted into Pop!\_OS recovery mode, use GParted to resize the root partition (the largest partition) to make room for Windows 10 (35GB is the minimum required).

 ![GParted](/images/dual-booting/gparted.png)